 My Dads Accident

-A little over 2 years ago my father started acting very out of the ordinary, very strange.
-My dad is my childhood hero and I have a great respect for him.
-My friends call him perma-grin because he was always smiling.
-He had no criminal history, but in mid September something went haywire in his brain and he lost all sense of reality.
+A little over 9 years ago my father started acting very out of the ordinary, very strange.
+But first you must understand my dad is my childhood hero and I have a great respect for him.
+My father also served our country over in Vietnam and received a purple heart.
+My friends call him perma-grin because he is always smiling and has an infectious laughter about him.
+He had no criminal history, but in mid September 2007 something went haywire in his brain and he lost all sense of reality.
 To him everything was normal and “The rest of the world was just acting crazy!”
 He felt threatened and the last two days before the accident he started carrying around a gun.

 Due to the stress he was putting on the family, I did a last minute 8 hour round trip to Fresno to see if I could help my father in any way before I headed to Europe for 3 weeks.
 After sitting down with him for 4 hours I realized there was nothing I could do and I told my wife that it was going to end up in the hands of the police.
 Cliff was doing things that are just not acceptable in our society and for good reason.

 My wife had just met me in France for a week vacation after I had just competed in Switzerland.
 She had been on the ground for about 5 hours when I received a text saying, “emergency!
 Call now!”
-I knew instantly something bad happened with my father, but never could have imagined what I was about to find out.
+I knew instantly something bad happened with my father, but never could have imagined what I was about to find hear over the phone.

 When I finally saw my dad, at I can’t remember what time of night, I could barley recognize him.
 There were multiple bullet wounds to his face and everything was swollen.
 A sheriff sat next to my unconscious father while he was chained to the bed.
-That was quite possibly the hardest thing for me, seeing my father treated as a criminal.
+That was quite possibly the hardest thing for me to witness, seeing my father treated as a criminal.

-Elbows fused, right leg barely works, left leg his only good limb, left arm works ok, right arm doesn’t work (used to be right handed).
+Outcome- elbows fused, right leg barely works, left leg his only good limb, left arm works ok, right arm doesn’t work (used to be right handed).
 Deaf in right ear.
 Mental illness under control with medication.
 Mom got cleared of cancer a year later.
+Parents are still together.
+My dad now finds joy in a business he had come to hate.
 Between the state and my dad’s purple heart (VA hospital) most bills and court fees were covered.
-Business still eeking by.
+Business still eaking by.
 Court stuff- took two years in court, court gave my father 5 years probation and 200 hours of community service and $5,000 in damages.
 I prayed for justice knowing God is a just God and that might mean my father spending the rest of his life in jail.

 God put on my heart a week after that accident that he would snowboard again even with everything he faced.
 It is a miracle to watch my father snowboard again!
 Keep the faith!